orbeon/orbeon-forms-doc/Roadmap.md

 - responsive UI (see umbrella [#1181](https://github.com/orbeon/orbeon-forms/issues/1181))

-### Maintenance
+### Architecture and maintenance

 Like any project, Orbeon Forms has some technical debt.
 It is not possible to remove all of it at once, but, like garbage collection, we would like to improve the code base incrementally.

+In addition, we would like to look to the future to use the best possible languages and frameworks.

 This includes:

 - modularization of the code (see umbrella [#1585](https://github.com/orbeon/orbeon-forms/issues/1585))
+- evaluate Scala.js (see [#1600](https://github.com/orbeon/orbeon-forms/issues/1600))
 - drop old frameworks and adopt new ones

 ### Integration